adubadu1/researchify2/README.md

 # Researchify2

-A goal-driven data science agent built with Streamlit and OpenAI.
-Designed for very nontechnical researchers, students, or anyone who wants to turn a research question into actionable analysis—no coding required.
+An agentic web app built with Streamlit, OpenAI, and Kaggle to help nontechnical researchers analyze their datasets.

 ## 🧠 How It Works

-1. You type in a research question (e.g., *"How many flights were delayed in 2023?"*).
+1. You upload a dataset or provide a link to one.
-2. The agent automatically searches Kaggle for the most relevant dataset.
+2. You type in a research question that can be answered using the dataset (e.g., *"How many flights were delayed in 2023?"*).
-3. It downloads, loads, and analyzes the dataset using AI-generated code.
+3. It searches Kaggle using those keywords.
-4. You get clear results and explanations—no technical steps required.
+4. You get a list of real, downloadable datasets that match your research idea.

 ## 🚀 Live Demo